 Evaluation of Your Work.
 Your performance in the course falls into two categories: homework, quizzes, and participation in class, and two examinations, one at mid-term and the other at the end of the semester.
 I will handle the former by observing your work in class, each day of which will serve as an opportunity for you to "show your stuff."
 If you miss a class, you will receive a score of 0; if you simply attend class, you will earn a 1.
 If you make a comment from your seat during that class, your 1 will be replaced with a 2.
 If you present something at the front of the classroom (even if it's incorrect) or make a particularly good comment from your seat, your score for the class will be recorded as a 3.
 Finally, if you do an exceptional job in front of the room or offer a stunning insight from your seat, you will earn a 4 for your day's score.
-I will employ this same scoring system on any homework that I ask you to turn in for a grade.
-At any time during the term when either you or I desire to know your grade-point average in homework and class participation, I will compute the average of all such scores that you have earned to that point.
-An average of 1.000 earns you a D in the homework category; a 2.000 earns a C; a 3.000, a B; and a 4.000, an A.
+I shall employ this same scoring system on any homework that I ask you to turn in for a grade.
+At any time during the term when either you or I desire to know your grade-point average in homework and class participation, I shall compute the average of all such scores that you have earned to that point.
+An average of 1.000 earns you a D in the homework category; a 2.000 earns a C; a 3.000, a B; and a 4.000, an A. The total of all of this work will count as x% of your final average, where x is a number chosen by you so as to satisfy the conditions to be presented below.